apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/three_nodes.md

 ## Restart a three-node cluster

 _Steps_:
 1. Prepare a YAML file for restarting a three-node cluster.
-Below is the YAML file of the `OpsRequest` CR:
+Below is the YAML file of the `OpsRequest` CR.
+You can find [this demo file, `restart_three_nodes.yaml`](../../../../examples/dbaas/restart_three_nodes.yaml), in [`kubeblocks/examples/dbaas`](https://github.com/apecloud/kubeblocks/tree/main/examples/dbaas).

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1